 In a mixing bowl, whip cream until it starts to thicken.
 Using a cold bowl and cold beaters helps it to thicken more quickly.
 Add the vanilla and powdered sugar and whip more until it’s the consistency you want.
 Taste test to see if it needs more sugar.
 (See how little you can get by with and still have it taste good to your family – it will depend on what you’re putting it on.)
 This only takes a few minutes.
 Do not over-whip or it will turn into butter.
 Trust me.
 Get it just to where it is nice and whipped, and turn the mixer off.

-If you’re using it in a recipe, see the tip below about stiffening it up nicely so it holds its shape.
+If you’re using it in a recipe, not just as a dollop on top of a dessert, see the tip below about stiffening it up nicely so it holds its shape.

 Powdered Sugar or no?